Fonkarts/-OLD-vue-social-media-app/README.md

 2/ DEPENDENCIES

 BACK-END (with Node.js 14.0, port 3000):
-From the "...\groupomania-app\back\app" folder, use "npm install + theFollowingDepenciesNames(version numbers not needed)".
+From the "...\groupomania-app\back\app" folder, use "npm install"
-- express 4.17.2
-- jsonwebtoken 8.5.1
-- sequelize 6.16.1
-- mysql2 2.3.3
-- bcrypt 5.0.1
-- cors 2.8.5
-- multer 1.4.4

 optional :
 - nodemon (quite like live server for back-end, restart your node on save)

 FRONT-END (port 8080):
-From the "...\groupomania-app" folder, use "npm install + theFollowingDepenciesNames(version numbers not needed)".
+From the "...\groupomania-app" folder, use "npm install"
-- vue 3.0
-- vue-router 4.0
-- @vue/cli 4.5
-- axios 0.26

 The following dependencies should be automatically installed, or installed during vue and vueCLI configuration.
 Check your "node-modules" folder :
 - @vue/cli-plugin-babel 4.5